liferay/liferay-docs/userGuide/en/chapters/14-liferay-marketplace.markdown

 to the Marketplace.

 In this case, using your browser, you will find the app on `liferay.com/marketplace`.
-Once found, click on the *Purchase* button when viewing the individual app.
+Once found, click on the *Purchase* or *Free* button when viewing the individual app.
 This will cause the app to be placed in your *Purchased* list on your personal Home page.
 Navigate to your Home page, click on *App Manager* and visit the *Purchased* tab.
 Each app is listed.
 Find the app you just purchased and click *Downloads*.
 You'll find a list of app versions and